brualarcao/jobylon-jobs/README.md

 yarn test --collectCoverage
 ```

-This report can be accessed at: "coverage/lcov-report/index.html"
+This report will be available on your terminal screen.

 ##